AusDTO/dta-website/pages/what-we-do/policies-and-programs/ict-procurement.md

 This is often done through panels and volume sourcing arrangements, and depends on the type of product being purchased.

-If you are from a government department or agency, you can find out more about [buying ICT products for government](.
+If you are from a government department or agency, you can find out more about [buying ICT products for government](/what-we-do/policies-and-programs/ict-procurement/buying/).

 ## Selling ICT products to government